Meal deal: Economic performance

 Sales of shop-bought sandwiches and meal deals declined amidst the COVID-19 pandemic in the United Kingdom, as more people worked from home, resulting in fewer people in city centres.
 Their sales rebounded in early 2022 after the lifting of lockdown restrictions in England and the easing of travel restrictions.
 Sales of meal deals have grown amidst the 2021–present United Kingdom cost of living crisis, contributing to bakery chain Greggs reporting a growth in sales of nearly 15% as of October 2022.

 Restrictions

 On 27 June 2023, the Welsh Government announced plans to introduce legislation that would restrict meal deals in Wales involving meals high in fat, sugar and salt.
 The legislation, designed to tackle instances of type 2 diabetes and obesity, would be introduced in 2024 and implemented in 2025.
-Retailers expressed concern in response to the announcement, particularly with high food prices, while charities representing people with eating disorders suggested the plans could have a negative effect on those in recovery.
+Retailers expressed concern in response to the announcement, particularly in light of high food prices, while charities representing people with eating disorders suggested the plans could have a negative effect on those in recovery.